 It’s summer, which means many drivers will be cranking up the AC or rolling down the windows to keep their cars from turning into mobile toaster ovens.
 Which method uses more gas?
-In a column first published last summer and reprinted below, the Green Lantern explained that it depends on how fast you’re driving.
+In a column first published in 2008 and reprinted below, the Green Lantern explained that it depends on how fast you’re driving.

 The rule of thumb is to keep the windows down while on city streets, then resort to air conditioning when you hit the highway.
 Every car has a speed at which rolled-down windows cause so much drag as to decrease fuel economy more than a switched-on AC.
 As you might expect, however, that milestone speed varies widely from car to car—and in some cases, it may be well north of posted speed limits.

 Your wife is certainly correct that air conditioners sap power from the engine and increase gas consumption.
 Depending on your vehicle’s design, an active AC can cut fuel economy by anywhere from 3 percent to 10 percent in standard summertime temperatures.
 During a brutal heat wave, though, the power drain can be near 20 percent—the hotter it is outside, the harder the AC needs to work at maintaining your cabin climate.
 (It’s worth noting here that automotive air conditioners no longer use ozone-depleting chlorofluorocarbons; now they use much safer tetrafluoroethane.)

 At low speeds, at least, the fuel-economy losses associated with rolling down your windows are minuscule.
 But as your foot gets heavier on the accelerator, the situation rapidly begins to worsen.
 That’s because drag increases with the square of speed.
 So when you hit the highway, all that wind whipping through your open windows begins to take a major toll.
 Even with the windows sealed tight, the majority of your car’s power goes toward fighting wind resistance when you’re cruising at 55 miles per hour.
 With the windows down, the engine really starts to strain.